osisoft/PI-Cloud-Connect-Docs/content/download-and-install-pi-cloud-connect.md

        - https://dc.services.visualstudio.com/v2/track

        PICC establishes secure connections to these endpoints using DigiCert and GlobalSign as the trusted authority.
-Please check/verify the certificate for service bus.
+Check and verify the certificate for the service bus.

 - Disable Internet Explorer Enhanced Security Configuration.